Yasmin25137/SP500_Market_Prediction/README.md

 jupyter notebook market_prediction.ipynb

-Follow the notebook instructions to analyze and predict stock market trends.
+Follow the notebook steps to visualize stock market trends and predictions.

+Installation & Usage (For Contributors)

+We encourage contributors to improve and expand the project.
+To set up the development environment:

+Fork the repository and clone it locally.

+Install dependencies using:

+pip install -r requirements.txt

+Make modifications and run tests before submitting a pull request.

+Ensure code adheres to best practices and is well-documented.

 Contributor Expectations

-We welcome contributions!
-Please follow these guidelines:
+To contribute effectively:

 Open an issue before submitting a pull request.

-Follow best coding practices and maintain readability.
+Follow code standards and maintain clarity.

-Ensure commits are well-documented and squash when necessary.
+Squash commits where applicable.

-Use the provided pull request template for consistency.
+Use the provided pull request template.

 Known Issues

-The accuracy of predictions depends on historical trends and may not guarantee future performance.
+Predictions are based on historical data and may not guarantee future results.

-Some stock symbols might return incomplete data due to API limitations.
+API limitations may lead to incomplete data for some stocks.

-Ensure API rate limits are not exceeded when fetching data.
+Ensure API rate limits are respected when pulling data.

+We welcome feedback and contributions to enhance this project!